SimonAlling/userscripter/README.md

 `condition` is a `boolean` which can be used to control when the particular CSS module should be inserted. `ALWAYS` means that the module is always inserted.

-You can put CSS modules in the `css/` folder and import them into `userscript-css.ts`.
+You can put CSS modules in the `styles/` folder and import them into `styles.ts`.
 [The example code base](#initialize) shows an example of this.

 ### Performing operations

 Operations are basically everything that involves modifying the host page (except inserting CSS), e.g. changing the content of elements.

-`userscript-operations.ts` defines the operations that the userscript should try to perform.
+`operations.ts` defines the operations that the userscript should try to perform.
 It contains a list of items like this one:

 ```typescript
 {